akka/akka/akka-docs/src/main/paradox/general/configuration.md

 Akka requires a license key for use in production.
 Free keys can be obtained at [https://akka.io/key](https://akka.io/key).
 Add the key to the configuration property `akka.license-key`.

-For local development, Akka can be used without a key, but be aware of that the `ActorSystem` will terminate after a while when a key isn't configured.
+For local development, Akka can be used without a key, but be aware that the `ActorSystem` will terminate after a while when a key isn't configured.

 If the license key has expired when the `ActorSystem` is started the system will terminate after a while.
 The expiry date is exposed by @apidoc[akka.actor.typed.ActorSystem] {scala="#licenseKeyExpiry" java="#getLicenseKeyExpiry"}
-so that you can write a test to remind yourself of that it is time for renewal before it has expired.
+so that you can write a test to remind yourself that it is time for renewal before it has expired.

 ## When using JarJar, OneJar, Assembly or any jar-bundler